The Ultimate Charleston Travel Guide

 King Street ($$)

-The main shopping street in Charleston.
-This street is lined with cute boutiques as well as well known brands.
+King Street is the main shopping street in Charleston.
+It’s lined with cute boutiques as well as well known brands.
 Keep in mind, the shops close pretty early (6-7 pm).

 The Commons ($$)